Who are we ?

 Born to be a parody of Monaco in Camargue , the Principality of Aigues-Mortes has aroused a real popular and unifying impetus in the village to become an alternative and complementary civic community.

-It creates its own association LOUPAM to support and promote the city and local initiatives with its offbeat style.
+It creates its own association LOUPAM in April 2012 to support and promote the city and local initiatives with its offbeat style.

 The Principality was inspired by Seborga, an Italian micronation that developed tourism in its community through its existence.
 With the support of the artisans, inhabitants and shopkeepers of the village, the Principality creates its princely guard, its radio-television and its national press.
 In May 2017, it launched the "flamant", its own local currency to support local trade and crafts with the moral support of the municipality.

 In the cultural and social field, the Principality carries out several events enabling local artisans to illustrate their talents.
-The best known is the Grand Bal Princier du Godet d'Or where it awards each year the Constance Prize, a trophy dedicated to a person who has made a significant contribution to the quality of life or the reputation of Aigues-Mortes.
+The best known is the Grand Princely Ball of the Golden Bucket where it awards each year the Constance Prize, a trophy dedicated to a person who has made a significant contribution to the quality of life or the reputation of Aigues-Mortes.
 In June 2016, the Principality supported and co-founded FIMCAM, an international classical music festival which presented five Masterclasses from London for its first edition.

 Around an unlikely princely couple that is very devoted to the socio-cultural and economic development of Aigues-Mortes, the principality has gradually evolved into a country of fantasy but certainly endowed with a real population.
 It has therefore rightly become a micronation with its own identity symbols that combine traditional Camargue's customs and innovative ideas for the future.